Remembering John H. Bracey, Jr.: Black Studies Pioneer and Longtime Afro-American Studies Professor Has Died at Age 81

 Born in Chicago, Illinois, and raised in Washington, D.C., Bracey attended both Howard University and Roosevelt University in Chicago, where he earned his BA in 1964.
 He did graduate work both at Roosevelt and at Northwestern University.
 From 1961 through 1971, Bracey was active in the Civil Rights, Black Liberation, and Peace movements as a member of the Congress of Racial Equality (CORE), Chicago Friends of the Student Nonviolent Coordinating Committee (SNCC), Students for a Democratic Society (SDS), and the Revolutionary Action Movement.

 In 1972, Bracey came to UMass Amherst as a founding member of the W.E.B.
 Du Bois Department of Afro-American Studies.
 He has served twice as department chair.
 Over the past five decades, Bracey has been a tireless supporter of Black student initiatives, organizations, and cultural activities on campus.
 He initiated programming that contributed to the diverse cultural and educational life of UMass Amherst.
+He was a valued member of the Department of History.
 As an educator, he has devotedly served as a close and attentive mentor to many undergraduate students and doctoral and master's degree candidates.

 Bracey’s significant contributions to the field of Black studies have had international impact.
 He has made primary documents and other key sources of African American history and culture accessible to scholars, teachers, students, and the general public.
 His writings and editorial projects are prolific.
 An ardent collaborator, he has worked with prominent thinkers and figures, like Sharon Harley, August Meier, Manisha Sinha, Sonia Sanchez, and Elliott Rudwick.